monoscope-tech/apitoolkit-landing/blog/how-to-implement-error-monitoring-in-golang/index.md

     fmt.Println("Server error:", err)
 }
 ``````
-To check the reported errors, log in to your APItoolkit.io account and navigate to the 'Errors' section.
+To check the reported errors, log in to your monoscope.io account and navigate to the 'Errors' section.
 You can filter the errors by environment, date, or error type.

-Here is how APItoolkit present your errors;
+Here is how monoscope present your errors;

 **Crystal-Clear Stack Traces:** No more cryptic error messages.
 Apitoolkit dissects each error, pinpointing the exact line of code where it originated.
 ![error monitoring](./error-monitoring.png)